Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

-Though I make many varieties of yogurt-based side dishes in the past, pomegranate tambuli was a new recipe for me.
-I tried it for the first time a few days back.
-All my family members liked it.
-It was truly a tasty and delightful sidedish to serve with rice.
+Though I have made many types of yogurt-based side dishes in the past, pomegranate tambuli was a new recipe for me.
+I tried making it for the first time a few days back—and all of my family members liked it very much.
+It was truly a tasty and delightful side dish to serve with rice.
 You can also enjoy it as a soothing drink.

 Pomegranate has many health benefits.
-It is known for its antioxidants and vitamin C. It has anti-inflammatory properties too.
+It is known for its vitamin C, antioxidants, and anti-inflammatory properties.

 - 1/2 cup pomegranate kernels